htcondor/htcondor/docs/admin-manual/security.rst

 :index:`host-based<single: host-based; security>`

-This section describes the mechanisms for setting up HTCondor’s host-based security.
+This section describes the mechanisms for setting up HTCondor's host-based security.
 This is now an outdated form of implementing security levels for machine access.
 It remains available and documented for purposes of backward compatibility.
 If used at the same time as the